Anfernee Lopena – The Boy Next Door #1

 Lopena is ranked #7 in the SEA Ranking Lists for 100m after this run.

-Most noteworthy, Lopena only started competing for the Philippines this year despite already being in the national training pool for two years.
+Most noteworthy, Lopena only started competing for the Philippines this year despite being in the national training pool for two years.

-He had stints in Taipei Open and the Asian Beach Games in Vietnam to hope boost his performances.
+He had stints in Taipei Open and the Asian Beach Games in Vietnam to boost his performances.

-While Lopena hails from Bohol, he transferred from the University of San Jose Recoletos in Cebu to College of Saint Benilde in Manila back in 2012 when his previous team decided to disband their track team.
+While Lopena hails from Bohol, he transferred from the University of San Jose Recoletos in Cebu to College of Saint Benilde in Manila in 2012 when his previous team decided to disband their track team.

 Currently in his final year doing a BSBA in Computer Application.